API Reference¶

 Hierarchical Risk Parity (HRP) algorithm implementation.

-This module implements the core HRP algorithm and related functions: - hrp: Main function to compute HRP portfolio weights - build_tree: Function to build hierarchical cluster tree from correlation matrix - Dendrogram: Class to store and visualize hierarchical clustering results
+This module implements the core HRP algorithm and related functions: - hrp: Main function to compute HRP portfolio weights - build_tree: Function to build hierarchical cluster tree from correlation matrix - compute_cov: Function to compute a covariance matrix from returns - compute_corr: Function to compute a correlation matrix from returns - Dendrogram: Class to store and visualize hierarchical clustering results

 Dendrogram